Labstep/labstep-api-examples/README.md

 ### Upload Instrument Data

-You can attach files / images to your experiment by specifying the experiment_id when uploading a file.
+You can attach files / images to your experiment by specifying the experiment_workflow_id when uploading a file.
 For example, our instruments produces files such as IMG_0001.png which we can upload to experiment with id:123 as follows:

     import json
     import requests